-We need your shares, tweets and writing skills to help spread the facts about the plight of birds over the winter celebrations.
+We also need your shares, tweets, writing skills to help spread the facts about the plight of birds over the winter celebrations.
 Here’s how you can help:

 - Tweet brief facts and figures from the webpages and include a link